Anatomy of a Katana – All the Parts Explained (Plus Blade Steel Types)

 Introduction

-Whether you’re buying your first katana or customizing your own, understanding the anatomy of a katana is essential.
-From the razor-sharp blade to the hand-wrapped handle, each part plays a role in the sword’s performance, balance, and beauty.
+Whether you're buying your first katana or customizing your own, understanding the anatomy of a katana is essential.
+From the razor-sharp blade to the hand-wrapped handle, each component plays a crucial role in the sword's performance, balance, and beauty.

-This guide breaks down every component of a katana — and at the end, we’ll explain the most common types of steel (1060, T10, Damascus, and more) to help you make the right choice.
+This comprehensive guide breaks down every component of a katana — and at the end, we'll explain the most common types of steel (1060, T10, Damascus, and more) to help you make the right choice for 2025.

 Main Parts of a Katana